richmans/bitcoin_simulation/Readme.md

     ruby simulate_prediction.rb

-And then
+And then...

--> Be glad that you didn't invest money and used this stupit method!
+-> Well not profit, but at least you didn't lose anything!